New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - New England's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- When New England puts up more than 24.2 points, it is 1-2 against the spread and 2-1 overall.
+- New England is 1-2 against the spread and 2-1 overall this season when the team puts up more than 24.2 points.

 - The Patriots have turned the ball over seven more times (11 total) than the Jets have forced a turnover (4) this season.